 Hi!
 I'm Angelica, and I'm an A.I. roboticist!
 In my Ph.D. research at Kyoto University, I build artificial intelligence for robots to interact in a smart, but fun, way.
 Ever since I was little, I imagined robots as kind and compassionate.
 I wondered: "Could a robot have feelings?" and "How would that even work?"
 My current research addresses this question by combining neuroscience, machine learning and developmental psychology to model this phenomenon.

-I believe in pushing past heuristic implementations which rely on surface-level mimicry, and instead investigate psychological human mechanisms towards a "deep" AI.
-That way, we can create authentically moving experiences, and understand how these curious human mechanisms–such as emotion–work.
+I believe in pushing past surface-level mimicry, and instead aim towards a "deep" A.I..
+That way, we can create authentically moving experiences, and understand how curious human mechanisms–such as emotion–work.
 Science!

-Keywords: entertainment robotics, human-robot interaction, signal processing, multimodal gesture recognition, machine learning, SIRE emotion model, affective computing.
+Keywords: robotics, artificial emotion, human-robot interaction, signal processing, multimodal gesture recognition, machine learning, SIRE emotion model, affective computing, entertainment robotics.